wkirui/wkirui.github.io/_posts/2020-09-24-Airbnb Price Prediction with RandomForest.md

 ---
 layout : default
-title : 'Airbnb Price Prediction using RandomForest' date : '2020-09-24 10:10:00 +0300'
+title : 'Airbnb Price Prediction using Random Forest' date : '2020-09-24 10:10:00 +0300'
 categories: posts
 excerpt: Is it possible to create a general machine learning model to predict the rental prices for apartments in any given city?
 Let's try it out using Airbnb data